 You’ll leave the munch or the meet-up with a sore throat and a stomachache thanks to screaming laughter.
 They’ve got a line for everything, think fast on their feet, and seem to have a million and one stories.
 In my local kink community, this person also works in a sex store, so his stories aren’t quite what you might hear at work, but they are hilarious.

 I don’t care what you do in your vanilla life, we all know that one person who knows everything.
 Guess what?
-You’re about to meet them in your kinky life, too.
-They’ll tell you your preferred method of collaring is ridiculous, why the rope you prefer is the wrong one, and why you should never have purchased that particular flogger.
+You’re about to meet them in your local kink community, too.
+They’ll tell you your preferred method of collaring is ridiculous.
+Then they'll explain why the rope you prefer is the wrong one, and why you should never have purchased that particular flogger.
 It’s okay not to want to hang out with this person.

 From munch to munch, this person seems to change (hell, sometimes it’s me) but someone is always on a diet.
 No carbs.
 No soda.
 No meat.
 Only lettuce.
-Wherever you go, someone is always trying to lose weight.
+Wherever you go, someone in your local kink community is always trying to lose weight.
 You’ll feel one of two things when you order that greasy cheeseburger and onion rings as they’re choking down their dry, sad salad - guilty as hell or sorry for them.

-Slightly different from the Know-It-All, this person has been in the lifestyle FOREVER, and anything you think you’ve discovered, they tried 20 years ago.
-When these people are cool, pull up a chair and listen because they have a lot to each you.
+Slightly different from the know-it-all, this person has been in the lifestyle forever, and anything you think you’ve discovered, they tried 20 years ago.
+When these people are cool, pull up a chair and listen because they have a lot to teach you.
 But when these people are not cool, let them sit next to the one who knows everything and see who’s head explodes first from trying to out-do the other.

-They come to every meeting, every gathering, every munch.
+They come to every meeting, every gathering, every munch of your kink community.
 They never say a word.
 You know them, at least on sight, even if you can’t remember their name (because they never speak!).
 It’s always the quiet ones you have to watch out for, though.
 If you’re fortunate enough to be around when they finally open up, sit down, be quiet, and listen.
 This may be your only chance to find out how freaky and kinky they really are.